tuiwidgets/tuiwidgets/doc/ZRoot.rst

 If the root widgets size is currently expanded due to a window using ``isExtendViewport`` the layout area will not reflect the temporarily larger geometry due to this window.

+ZRoot exposes :cpp:class:`Tui::ZClipboard` as a facet.
+This facet is used as clipboard for copy and paste operations by other widgets in the application.

 Palette
 -------